How to improve your dunning emails for subscription billing

 Besides being positive, successful collection letters are also short and to the point, especially when you use email.
 Research shows it’s harder for people to read onscreen than on paper, so be concise.
 Here are the key facts to include:

-Acknowledgement that payment may have already been made separately
+Acknowledgment that payment may have already been made separately

 The invoice date